kasra-hosseini/obspyDMT/README.md

 <p align="center">
 <img src="figures/ic_XAN.png" width="50%" align="middle">
 </p>

-Blue lines show transfer function components computed for all filter stages in the StationXML file;
-red lines are for the analogue part.

 To plot transfer function spectra (amplitude and phase) of `GT.LBTB` station in Botswana: